 Google Images is just a random collection of images on the internet, and most are copyrighted.

-Unless you’ve obtained written permission from the originator, it’s theft.
+Unless you’ve obtained written permission, it’s theft.

 Is Wikipedia public domain or fair use?

 Technically, images uploaded to Wikipedia are supposed to be public domain and free of copyright restrictions as written in Wikipedia’s terms of service.

 But, and this is a big but, there’s no way of knowing whether or not the person who uploaded the pic had the right to do so in the first place or was the original copyright owner.

 So if you take something from Wikipedia and claim it as public domain, and the real author happens to see it on your site, they could still sue you.

 The rules around public domain and fair use are confusing, to say the least.

 These terms are commonly used in reference to a creation that is not or is no longer protected by copyright law.

 If you want to get into the weeds about this subject I suggest you take a look at Cornell University’s detailed explanation of public domain or Stanford University’s article on fair use.
 As you can see in both articles these topics are far more complicated than what most people make them out to be.
 And I more often see people incorrectly claim fair use and public domain than not.